Hi Hamish yes its in the shed and going good been going 4 the last 3 nights and heats the shed up good and nice and quiet.

 Buy it once for only $25.00 NZ dollars, and get it right from the start.
 Don't try coping it from the images and ending in a smoking out your neighbourhood on a still day.
 It happened to me a couple of times a few years ago now when, I began building these, how embarrassing, It's not funny when this happens at all.
 Thank god those days are over for good.

-I do hope I haven't frightened you, out of waste oil heating, Oil has an amazing amount of energy stored in it, so if you still are interested in purchasing plans, then please do, click on the Buy Now button below.
+I do hope I haven't frightened you, out of waste oil heating, Oil has an amazing amount of energy stored in it, so if you still interested in purchasing plans, then please do, click on the Buy Now button below.
+Talk soon.

-All the best in the future guys and thanks a lot for viewing our website and thanks to www.webs.com for doing it all totally free too.
+All the best in the future guys and thanks a lot for viewing our website keep warm and all the best.

 We accept all credit cards.
 Should you have trouble with Paypal payment system contact me and we can look at other ways around it.